SITHFAB002 Provide Responsible Service of Alcohol (Latest Unit). Nationally Accredited Unit of Competency.

 Elements describe the essential outcomes.
 Performance criteria describe the performance needed to demonstrate achievement of the element.

-1.1 Sell or serve alcohol according to provisions of relevant state or territory legislation, licensing requirements and responsible service of alcohol principles.
+• 1.1 Identify the provisions of relevant state or territory legislation, licensing requirements, house policy and responsible service of alcohol principles.

-1.3 Provide accurate information to customers on alcoholic beverages according to the organisation or house policy and government legislation.
+• 1.3 Provide accurate information to customers on alcoholic beverages according to organisation or house policy and government legislation.

-1.4 Assist customers with information on the range of non-alcoholic beverages available for purchase.
+• 1.4 Assist customers with information on a range of non-alcoholic beverages available for purchase.

-1.5 Identify issues related to the sale or service of alcohol to different types of customers, especially those at risk, and incorporate them into sales or service.
+• 1.5 Identify issues related to the sale or service of alcohol to different types of customers, especially those at risk.

 Element 2.
 Assist customers to drink within appropriate limits.

-2.3 Recognise erratic drinking patterns as an early sign of possible intoxication and take appropriate action.
+• 2.3 Identify erratic drinking patterns as an early sign of possible intoxication and take appropriate action.

-2.4 Monitor emotional and physical state of customers for signs of intoxication and effects of illicit or other drug use.
+• 2.4 Monitor emotional and physical state of customers for signs of intoxication and signs of illicit or other drug use.

-2.5 Where appropriate, offer food and non-alcoholic beverages.
+• 2.5 Where appropriate, offer food and non-alcoholic beverages in accordance with house policy.

 Element 3.
 Assess alcohol affected customers and identify those to whom sale or service must be refused.

-3.2 When assessing intoxication, take into account factors that may affect individual responses to alcohol.
+• 3.2 Identify factors that may affect individual responses to alcohol.

 Element 4.
 Refuse to provide alcohol.

-4.6 Promptly identify situations that pose a threat to the safety or security of colleagues, customers or property, and seek assistance from appropriate colleagues according to organisational policy.
+• 4.6 Promptly identify situations that pose a threat to the safety or security of colleagues, customers or property, and seek assistance from appropriate colleagues according to organisational or house policy.

 After completing our online RSA course, you should be able to -